AhmedEhab-SG/disaity/README.md

 ## 📝 Description

-> Disaity is a Discord bot built in Rust with zero external dependencies.
+> Disaity is a Discord bot built in Rust with zero-cost abstractions.
 It combines a low-latency music streaming experience with a AI chat interface.

 ## 🛠️ Core Technologies